-Avalon completed a field program in September to conduct additional sampling in the area of the T-Zone and Tardiff Zones to collect more analytical data on the Nd-Pr rich bastnaesite mineralization.
-Additional samples of the bastnaesite mineralization were also collected for initial ore-sorting process testwork contemplated for early 2019.
+Avalon completed a field program in September 2018 to conduct additional sampling in the area of the T-Zone and Tardiff Zones to collect more analytical data on the Nd-Pr rich bastnaesite mineralization.
+Additional samples of the bastnaesite mineralization were also collected for initial ore-sorting process testwork initiated during the Quarter.
+The Company acknowledges the contribution towards the partial financing of the program from the Government of the NWT Mineral Incentive Program.